The Best Dr. Seuss Books for Read Across America Day

 “The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go.”

-Don’t forget to download our National Reading Month Topical Resource Pack for guided activities, and stay tuned to the Edmentum blog for more tips to keep you celebrating all month long.
+In addition to our National Reading Month Topical Resource Pack for guided activities, and visit our national reading month resources article for more tips to keep students reading all month long.